m-rzeszotarski/DiscogsMonitor/README.md

 ## A note on rate limiting

 Discogs may block excessive traffic.
-The script uses a realistic User-Agent, retry/backoff, and jittered timing.
-With a 10-minute cron interval and e.g. 10 releases, that's roughly one request every 60 seconds on average, with small random offsets to avoid a perfectly regular pattern.
-If you start getting 429/403 errors, increase `DELAY_BETWEEN`, `DELAY_JITTER`, and `DISCOGS_STARTUP_JITTER`.
+The script uses randomized browser-like request headers, session warmup, retry/backoff, and jittered timing.
+With a 15-minute cron interval and e.g. 10 releases, that's roughly one request every 90 seconds on average, with small random offsets to avoid a perfectly regular pattern.
+If you start getting 429/403 errors, increase `DISCOGS_DELAY`, `DISCOGS_DELAY_JITTER`, `DISCOGS_STARTUP_JITTER`, and (if needed) `DISCOGS_403_COOLDOWN`.